 Resources and waste from the airport would be sustainably managed by maximising waste avoidance, reduction, reuse and recycling (in accordance with a waste management hierarchy), while mitigating and managing impacts on human health and the environment.
-A waste management plan would be prepared prior to construction and operation of the airport, which would guide the management of waste during construction and operation.
+Waste management plans would be prepared prior to construction and operation of the airport, which would guide the management of waste during construction and operation.